se-edu/learningresources/contents/javascript/Javascript-promises.md

 ![Callback Hell](callbackhell.png)
 (Credit: [Brett McLain](http://blog.mclain.ca/))

 In Javascript, callback functions are usually used to perform some action on a value returned from another function.
 However, this may result in deeply nested code as shown above, especially if there are many asynchronous method calls.
-When using promises, the nesting is kept at a minimum and results in cleaner and readable code as shown below.
+When using promises, the nesting is kept at a minimum and results in cleaner and more readable code.

 - Chain multiple asynchronous methods